 They swim in and out from under the boat, right beside it and then swim away.
 They swim a little way out and mum stops and feeds the baby!
 Hanging upside down, with her tail erect she spends about 15 minutes feeding her baby milk.
 While mum is in this position, the mammary glands are in the perfect orientation for her to squirt milk in the baby’s mouth.

 After mum and baby move on we think it can’t get much better than this.
 Keith starts the boat to move on but soon changes his mind.
 All of a sudden the baby starts breaching!
-It is like he is full of energy after his milk and really showing off.
+It seems like he is full of energy after his milk and really showing off.
 This is one cute adorable show!

 After lunch, a pod of whales mug our boat.
 A ‘mugging is when a pod of whales swim around the boat and it is a situation of them watching us.
 They chase and play with each other.
 They swim on their backs and swim under the boat and spyhop which is raising their head so they can get a better view on what’s happening above the water.